zhaozh10/CXR-MIM/readme.md

 4. For downstream evaluation, please follow instructions in this [repo](https://github.com/zhaozh10/cxr-eval).

+5. For a quick introduction to attention-controlled masking, please run [demo.py](image_masking/demo.py) in the "image_masking" directory.

 ## License

 This project is under the Apache License 2.0 license.
 See [LICENSE](LICENSE) for details.